-Student Activity page 14
+Lesson 4: Artifacts Student Activity page 14

-Students will find 4 artifacts at Titanic: The Artifact Exhibition whose owners have been identified.
+Make sure students understand the definition of an artifact before beginning.
+Their task is going to be to find 3 artifacts at Titanic: The Artifact Exhibition whose owners have been identified.
 Most of these will be found in the Memorial Gallery room at the end of the Exhibition.
-The worksheet provides a chart to record their data.
+The worksheet provides a chart and a creative writing assignment.
+After the field trip, have students research the lives of those individuals by looking up the people on the passenger lists available at Encyclopedia Titanica www.encyclopedia-titanica.org under the "People" section or via their "Search" function.